d4mp3/videoPlayer/README.md

 List of features ready and TODOs for future development
 * play video
 * change volume
+* change speed of video

 To-do list:
-* change speed of video
+* resize image

 ## Setup
 To open it just see its github pages.